shravan-kumar/smart-sparrow/README2.md

 Via bash/sh etc, 'cd' to the project root
 Execute 'gradle clean jar'
 Include the arg '-i' for more logging.
-E.g. 'gradle -i clean jar' A runnable jar file called robot.jar will be found at 'build/libs/robot.jar'
+E.g. 'gradle -i clean jar' A runnable jar file called coding_challenge.jar will be found at 'build/libs/coding_challenge.jar'
 Note: This jar will be roughly 7MB as it includes the Groovy runtime as well Run